Do engineers invent things? Yes and no. Inventions are problems solved. And some engineers solve problems of all types, while others don’t.

 Then in a few instances, an invention will bring us something completely new.
 Think back to when Apple released the first iPhone.

-We were all blown away with these fancy looking phones.
+We were all blown away by these fancy-looking phones.

 Now yes, the tech wasn’t new per se.
 But, how Apple assembled the phone for consumer use was innovative.